arafatm/arafatm.github.io/_articles/agile/basecamp-shape-up.md

 ### Layer cakes

 Most software projects require some UI design and a thin layer of code below.

 Think of a database app where all you need to do is enter information, save it, and display it back.

 Work like this looks like a **layer cake**: You can judge the work by UI surface area because the back-end work is thin and evenly distributed.

 In these cases, you can integrate all design and programmer tasks together in the same scope.
-This is a good default for most “information system” type apps.

 ![Two square planes representing front and back end are aligned in such a way that they look like a slice of cake with two layers.
 The 'layer cake' is drawn